 If you find yourself doing a lot of cooking with rosemary (or if you’re like me and you just like having the plants around), you can read up on growing tips here before you plant a few around your garden.

-Adapting this Cucumber Gin Cocktail
+How to Make Cucumber Gin Cocktail

-You know, a recipe is not truly perfect until you’ve added your own touch to it.
+You know, a recipe is not truly perfect until you’ve added your touch to it.
 That’s why we encourage you to get in the spirit (get it?!) and play with your drinks.
 Call to your inner mixologist to come out and play and change up this recipe.
 Here are some ideas:

 - Garnish with cucumber or lime slices instead of lemon